 Do I use it?
 Yes!
 Into the Put-Away box it goes.

 Do I love it?
 Yes!
 Off to the side you set this treasured item to be given a spot in your home where you can see and enjoy it as it was meant to be.

 You finish off the items on your bed and just like that you have tackled all the traffic clutter that was once covering the entire floor.

 Using this system you can now confidently work your way through the rest of this room.
 The trick is to have a plan and stick to it each and every time.
 Not only will this take away any of the overwhelm of facing a room decluttering project but it will also give you the encouragement to work your way through your entire home. ‘

 And the best part?
 Now you have a set of valuable decluttering tools.
 Ones you can use each time you are faced with a decluttering project.
-Simply follow along and you can declutter a room in one day until your entire home is neat, tidy, and organized.
+Simply follow along to find out How to declutter a room in one day until your entire home is neat, tidy, and organized.

 Decluttering Tools for Your Home

 - 12 Month Decluttering Calendar – You will get 12 months of prefilled clutter-busting tasks that may only take just minutes but pack a powerful punch.
 Each month focuses on a different area so that by the end of the year you will have made progress in your entire home.